 While Matera is a beautiful place to visit, you might also want to add the town of Gravina to your list.
 That’s where Bond bungee jumps off the stone bridge.
 Gravina, in the Puglia region, is about 25 km from Matera, which is in Basilicata.
 Add both for an extended James Bond Italy experience.

-Fun fact: Some of the scenes in No Time to Die were also filmed in Sapri, which is a coastal town below Naples.
+Fun fact: Some of the scenes in No Time to Die were also filmed in Sapri, a coastal town below Naples.
 Vist at your discretion.

 🎬 Spectre (2015)